-I also visited an African Studies class taught by Dr E., a member of Professor Boutte's Anti-Racist Collective which is a group of SC faculty members working collaboratively to promote anti racist education.
-Dr E teaches the African Studies class across the entire school but during my visit was working with first grade children.
+I also visited an African Studies class taught by Dr E., a member of Professor Boutte's Anti-Racist Collective which is a group of SC faculty members working collaboratively to promote anti racist education is related to faculty members across the entire school but during my visit was working with first grade children.
 In this, students were actively engaged in learning about their history and important topics related to race, civil rights, and social justice.
 Watching how the children were being taught about their history, their motherland and their self-worth was truly moving.
 Central to the lessons were thoughtfully designed resources reflecting the children's cultures and backgrounds and a well-stocked library of books on African and African American history and stories.